menome/neo4jOnDemandBot/README.md

 Runs the query specified with queryId.
 A query might have built in queryParams.
 They can be over written by providing a payload in the body of the request as a Json object.

 It will error if query parameters are required but not specified.

+# NOTE:
+decypher supports multiple queries in a file, putting a comment like "//name: AQueryName" putting this above your cypher will result in returning an object map of the queries in your file, and this currently breaks the method.
+So.. one per file. no fancy name.
+We should fix that.
+TODO.
+TechDebt?